-In this PDF on the Wim Hof Method, the breathing technique is described as basically “inhaling deeply and exhaling without any use of force.”
+In a no-longer-available PDF on the Wim Hof Method, the breathing technique is described as basically “inhaling deeply and exhaling without any use of force.”
 Wim is quoted saying:

 Now, it’s interesting to note the Wim Hof is well known for training people in just a few weeks to be able to climb a mountain in Poland in just their skivvies and a pair of sneakers.
 Presumably the climb involves a serious altitude gain.
 So maybe if you do the in-person Wim Hof course, you learn how to supersede the challenges of altitude as well.
 Maybe you’re actually learning to influence your own hemoglobin levels?